metacpan/metacpan-cpan-extracted/distros/R/RF-Antenna-Planet-MSI-Format/README.md

     my $tempfile = $antenna->write;            #isa Path::Class::file in temp directory
     $antenna->write(\$scalar);                 #returns undef with data writen to the variable

+## file\_extension

+Sets and returns the file extension to use for write method when called without any parameters.

+    my $suffix = $antenna->file_extension('.prn');

+Default: .msi

+Alternatives: .pla, .pln, .ptn, .txt, .ant

+## media\_type

+Returns the Media Type (formerly known as MIME Type) for use in Internet applications.

+Default: application/vnd.planet-antenna-pattern

 # DATA STRUCTURE METHODS

 ## header